 Legal aid clinics

-233 clinics provide free legal support to survivors of gender-based violence and people living in vulnerable conditions
+240 clinics provide free legal support to survivors of gender-based violence and people living in vulnerable conditions.

-2,000+ local folk artists and 183 community theatre groups raise awareness and share information in local dialects
+2,400 local folk artists and 240 community theatre groups raise awareness and share information in local dialects.

 Community radio: Radio Pollikontho 99.2 FM

-1million+ people reached each year with social awareness messages in local dialect
+1million+ people reached each year with social awareness messages in the local dialect.

 Partnerships and collaboration

-Partnering with government agencies and BRAC’s programmes to ensure multi-sectoral services and justice for survivors of violence
+Partnering with government agencies, different advocacy platforms and coalitions, and BRAC’s programmes to empower girls, and ensure multi-sectoral services, and access to justice for violence survivors.

 WHY IT WORKS

-Accessible legal education and services at the community level
+Accessible legal information and services at the community level